le717/PatchIt/Documentation/PiP Format.md

 * The ZIP archive uses the mod's name and version as the filename.
 * The ZIP archive containing the modded files must be in the same folder as the .PiP file.
 * As a validity test, each PiP file **must** have on line 1 a specific line of text that must match **PatchIt!**'s internal version exactly to confirm it is a valid patch.
+* The ZIP archive needs to be laid out in the same way the game would use them.
+For example: Any TUN audio would go in the root of the archive.
+Anything under
+MENUDATA\ENGLISH would go under MENUDATA\ENGLISH, and so on.
+If your ZIP archive contains a folder that contains the files, the folder will be installed into the game and not the files.
+So, if your archive is laid out like *MyMod1.zip/MyMod1/GAMEDATA* and your game is located at *C:\Program Files\LEGO Racers*, it will be installed as *C:\Program Files\LEGO Racers\MyMod1\***.
+The same goes for files that are scattered in the root of the archive.
+If *ENGLISH.SRF* is located in the root of the archive, it will be installed to *C:\Program Files\LEGO Racers\ENGLISH.SRF*** **PatchIt!** does not and will never attempt to pull all the files from a subfolder or scattered files and attempt to install them in the proper locations.

 ### PiP File Layout